-NRG Energy incurred total restructuring charges of approximately \$0.3 million and \$68.5 million for the three and nine months ended September 30, 2003.
+NRG Energy incurred total restructuring charges of approximately \$416.9 million and \$491.5 million for the three and nine months ended September 30, 2003.
 NRG Energy incurred total restructuring costs of approximately \$17.1 million and \$37.7 million for the three and nine months ended September 30, 2002.
-These costs consist of employee separation costs and advisor fees..
+These charges are discussed in the following paragraphs.

-NRG Energy incurred approximately \$20.7 million and \$27.0 million of reorganization items related to professional and advisors fees for the three and nine months ended September 30, 2003, respectively.
+NRG Energy incurred approximately \$21.0 million and \$62.2 million of restructuring costs for the three and nine months ended September 30, 2003, respectively.
+NRG Energy incurred approximately \$17.1 and \$37.7 million of restructuring costs for the same periods in 2002.
+These costs consist of employee separation costs and advisor fees.